SciTools/.github/ACCESSIBILITY.md

 October 2025.

 The **SciTools** GitHub organisation was last tested on 11th September 2024.
-The test was carried out by the 'AVD' Team at the UK Met Office.
+The test was carried out by the 'AVD' team ('Analysis and Visualisation of Data') at the UK Met Office.
 The test included parsing the **SciTools** organisational `README` file using the [NVDA screen reader](https://www.nvaccess.org/) on Windows 11, and the `Read aloud` function in Microsoft Edge on Windows 11.